ALL TEETH MISSING

-When all teeth are missing or in such condition that they need to be replaced, a fixed bridge anchored to dental implants is the best permanent solution
+Contact us in Jackson, Wyoming, to look into a full arch replacement.
+When all teeth are missing or in such condition that they need to be replaced, a fixed bridge anchored to dental implants can be an excellent permanent solution.

 Before dental implants, there were no fixed solution available for people who lost all their teeth.
 Today, it is possible to replace a full jaw with dental implants and a fixed bridge that results in a permanent, stable and high esthetic solution.

 - Lets you eat and function like having natural teeth